sbiagini0/sbiagini0.github.io/content/posts/from-str-to-snp/index.md

 These regions are highlighted in the interactive plot.
 They represent outcomes where the statistical evidence would point in the wrong direction - a critical limitation when dealing with missing-person cases or distant relatives.

-Although STRs are powerful for close relationships, their discriminative ability declines sharply as biological distance increases, motivating the transition toward high-density SNP panels.
+Although STRs are powerful for close relationships, their discriminative ability declines significantly as biological distance increases, motivating the transition toward high-density SNP panels.

 ---